Blondie 2005 - 2008

 Gracie has been around for as long as I can remember.
 I believe she actually was owned by Denise when I started riding with her in 2001!
 Denise bought her as a 2 year old, trained her for a while, showed her for a bit, had her daughter show her for a while.
 Then sold her.
 She came back a few years later... and that's when I started riding her & fell in love with the big red girl.

 Gracie's been around since before Blondie and Crystal, and the rest of the 100's of horses I've ridden.
-I showed her at quarter horse shows before we ever sold Blondie, I showed her in WAHSET before Crystal... and she's still here after Blondie passed away and Crystal moved to a new home in a new state.
+I showed her at quarter horse shows before we ever sold Blondie, I showed her in WAHSET before Crystal... and she's still here after Blondie passed away and Crystal and Stetson moved to new homes in different states.
 With Gracie I made so many new friends, went on a million adventures, and learned so much about myself.
 The learning continues while she's still with me, living on Denise's property (her forever home, since she was 2... off and on) where she's comfortable.
 I've learned to trust other people taking care of her, whether it's my sister (who does a great job), or a friend who's back in town from college who wants to jump on a horse.
 She may be retired but she's still loved and will have a home with us until she's ready to go in her old age.

-These three horses are SO special to me, they made me who I am, and I want them to live on in my work today.
-So I've re-named my 3 different collections for my equestrian portrait sessions after them.
-These three (and, of course the rest of the amazing horses I had the privilege to ride and show) are always in the back of my mind at every equestrian session, making it so easy for me to capture the true bond between you and your horse.
+These four horses are so special to me, they made me who I am, and I want them to live on in my work today.
+So I've re-named my 4 different collections for my equestrian portrait sessions after them.
+These four (and, of course the rest of the amazing horses I had the privilege to ride and show) are always in the back of my mind at every equestrian session, making it so easy for me to capture the true bond between you and your horse.